Bang on a Can Summer Music Festival at MASS MoCA

 A new music utopia for composers and performers

 The Bang on a Can Summer Music Festival at MASS MoCA (the Massachusetts Museum of Contemporary Art) is a 3-week musical utopia for innovative composers and performers in the beautiful Berkshire mountains of western Massachusetts dedicated entirely to adventurous contemporary music.
 Composers will have their new works performed.
 Players will perform in ensembles alongside our faculty.
 The program includes daily performances in the museum galleries, and concludes with a three-day blow-out festival performed by fellows, faculty, and special guests.
+In the words of previous participants this program is“…one of the most important artistic events in my whole career.” and “life changing.”
 The program also features African and Latin music workshops, electronics and music business seminars, free events in the community, and more.
 Our FACULTY members are some of the most innovative musicians of our time.
 These are musicians who have dedicated their lives to commissioning, rehearsing, recording and performing music beyond the cutting edge.
 The program culminates in a 3-day blow out festival called LOUD Weekend.
 (Read the NYT review of the 2021 LOUD Weekend festival here.)

-The 2023 Bang on a Can Summer Music Festival at MASS MoCA will take place from July 10-30, 2023.
-We welcome applicants from all over the globe who are at least 21 years old as of the first day of the program.
-Performance applicants, please note that you do not have to play an instrument included on our faculty to attend the program.
-Our focus is on chamber music, as opposed to individual instruction on an instrument.
+We welcome applicants from all over the globe who are at least 21 years old as of the first day of the festival.
+Performance applicants, please note that we encourage a diversity of instruments, including voice.
+You do not have to play an instrument included on our faculty to attend the program, as the focus is on chamber music, not individual study.

 For context on the participation fee – the current total cost per program participant is $9,750.
 Bang on a Can has raised funds to cover just over half of that amount, and will continue our efforts over the course of the season.